systemslab/popper-paper/paper/paper.md

 configuration), as well as storing the experiment results.

-Ideally, one would like the entire end-to-end pipeline for all the experiments contained in an article to be managed by a version control system.
+Ideally, one would like the entire end-to-end pipeline for all the experiments contained in an article to be managed by a VCS.
 With the advent of cloud-computing, this is possible for most research articles[^difficult-platforms].
-One of the mantras of the DevOps movement [@wiggins_twelvefactor_2011] is to make "infrastructure as code".
 In a sense, having all the article's dependencies in the same repository is analogous to how large cloud companies maintain monolithic repositories to manage their internal infrastructure [@tang_holistic_2015 ; @metz_google_2015] but at a